Code-Institute-Submissions/GiovanniSalvi-Streets-of-Rome/README.md

 ### User stories:
 * as a user I want have an overview about the main turistic and historical hotspots so that I can plan my trip that better suits me.

-* as a turist I want use the map through the link in the homepage  to figure out which are the  optimal means tp explore  the city based on time and budget I have.
+* as a turist I want use the map through the link in the homepage  to figure out which are the  optimal means to explore  the city based on time and budget I have.

 * as a turist